EnviDat/datacite-websnap/README.md

 ## Project Status

-Currently `datacite-websnap` is in alpha testing.
+April 30, 2025: `datacite-websnap` is in alpha testing

-## Purpose

-`datacite-websnap` was developed to facilitate interoperability between the data platforms of the ETH research institutions in Switzerland.

-`datacite-websnap` empowers research institutions to share DataCite metadata records by exporting the records to publicly accessible S3 cloud storage.

 ## Author